Ngā kanohi o te Poari

 She now undertakes a range of contracts across many sectors and agencies in the state and the not-for-profit sector.
 This has included work in the Pacific building capability and organisational reviews.

-She has had a long career in governance, is currently a director of a large industry training organisation, a director of Emerge Aotearoa which runs mental health, disability and social housing services and the chair of the Department of Prime Minister and Cabinet’s risk and assurance committee.
+She has had a long career in governance including having been a director of a large industry training organisation, a director of Emerge Aotearoa which runs mental health, disability and social housing services and the chair of the Department of Prime Minister and Cabinet’s risk and assurance committee.
+She was the Executive Director of the Institute of Public Administration and now does research and communication work for them.
+She is the independent Chair of both PHO Services Agreement Amendment Protocol and National Annual Agreement Review

 Her qualifications include a Master of Science, a Master of Public Policy and certificates in Māori studies and health economics.